DeannaBonds/meteor-1.8-materialize-blaze-boilerplate/README.md

 * Autoform has not been maintained and currently doesn't work correctly.
 I may in the future update autoform, but for now I will code the forms the old fashion way.

 * Meteor Accounts Materialize didn't work for the more modern Meteor code.
 I rewrote it and it is included in this repo (for now).
 I will probably break that out into a npm package of its own.
 I love the results of how the signon screens look.

+* I created a bridge between errors thrown from the simpleSchema validation and the materialize forms.

 ## Links:
  * [Materialize](https://materializecss.com)